Jobs As Video Editor

 Ignoring Audio

-- Tip: Spend time on sound editing to enhance the overall experience.
+• Tip: Spend time on audio balancing to improve the overall effect.

 Forgetting to Save Progress